bitcoin/bitcoin/doc/build-osx.md

 Running
 -------

-It's now available at `./bitcoind`, provided that you are still in the `src` directory.
+It's now available at `./darkcoind`, provided that you are still in the `src` directory.
 We have to first create the RPC configuration file, though.

-Run `./bitcoind` to get the filename where it should be put, or just try these
+Run `./darkcoind` to get the filename where it should be put, or just try these
 commands:

-    echo -e "rpcuser=bitcoinrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Bitcoin/bitcoin.conf"
+    echo -e "rpcuser=darkcoinrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Darkcoin/darkcoin.conf"
-    chmod 600 "/Users/${USER}/Library/Application Support/Bitcoin/bitcoin.conf"
+    chmod 600 "/Users/${USER}/Library/Application Support/Darkcoin/darkcoin.conf"

 When next you run it, it will start downloading the blockchain, but it won't output anything while it's doing this.
 This process may take several hours;
 you can monitor its process by looking at the debug.log file, like this:

-    tail -f $HOME/Library/Application\ Support/Bitcoin/debug.log
+    tail -f $HOME/Library/Application\ Support/Darkcoin/debug.log

 Other commands:

-    ./bitcoind -daemon # to start the bitcoin daemon.
+    ./darkcoind -daemon # to start the darkcoin daemon.
-    ./bitcoin-cli --help  # for a list of command-line options.
+    ./darkcoin-cli --help  # for a list of command-line options.
-    ./bitcoin-cli help    # When the daemon is running, to get a list of RPC commands
+    ./darkcoin-cli help    # When the daemon is running, to get a list of RPC commands